How can naturopathic medicine help with fertility?

 - balance hormones (including thyroid hormones, high FSH levels),

 - help address fibroids/polyps, endometriosis, polycystic ovarian syndrome (PCOS),

 - increase blood flow to the pelvis (including ovaries and the uterus),

 - reduce the risk of miscarriage,

 Treatments are not only for women.
 For men, acupuncture, in addition to other modalities, can help improve both sperm quality and quantity.

 How often is acupuncture performed?

-While individual requirements may vary, acupuncture is ideally performed weekly, with treatments focused on supporting the follicular, ovulatory and luteal phase of the menstrual cycle.
+Individual requirements may vary.
+Treatments are focused on supporting the follicular, ovulatory and luteal phase of the menstrual cycle.
 Acupuncture can also be performed before and after IUI or IVF.
-Herbs (which are safe to use alongside conventional treatments) can be taken on a daily basis to further support the process.
+Specific herbs (considered safe to use alongside conventional treatments) can be taken on a daily basis to further support the process.